Neverah/QArantine/README.md

 As a preview, this is how the GUI of some QArantine functionalities looks like when running:

-Log System and var tracker:
+Log System and Var Tracker:
 ![Log](https://github.com/user-attachments/assets/0c8494ab-81bf-4a57-b242-916e3903260e)
 (Yes, the player is on the ground, that is indeed a bug in the game.
 Thanks QArantine <3)